- Mummy, you have to vote for the right lizard. Otherwise the wrong lizard will get in.

 On a per-person basis, the average ACT household generates just over 1 tonne of CO2e each year directly from natural gas (heating, hot water and cooking).
 My household only uses gas for heating and cooking, not hot water, and we generate just under half a tonne of CO2e from gas.

 Gas usage varies by region.
 Canberra uses more gas than the warmer states because most of us use gas heating during our cold winters.
-I'm using an ACT rather than an Australian average because it's more directly comparable to my household.
-I also found more up-to-date ACT data.
+I'm using an ACT rather than an Australian average on usage.

-How much CO2e will can you save switching from household gas?
+How much CO2e will you save switching from household gas?

 If you switch from gas appliances, gas hot water and gas heating to electric, your gas emissions will drop to zero.
-But obviously, your electricity emissions will rise because you will use more electricity.
+But obviously, your electricity usage will rise.
 What's the net effect?

 How much CO2e did I save this week by switching from gas?